smpb/net-cloudpt/README.md

     my $response = $cloud->share( path => '/Photos/logo.png' );
     my $data = $cloud->get_file( path => '/Photos/logo.png' );

-The particular details regarding the API can be found at [https://cloudpt.pt/documentation](https://cloudpt.pt/documentation)
+The particular details regarding the API can be found at [https://meocloud.pt/documentation](https://meocloud.pt/documentation)

 # API

 ## `new`

-Create a new `Net::CloudPT` object.
+Create a new `Net::MeoCloud` object.
 The `key` and `secret` parameters are required.

 ## `login`